faisalhmohd/tconv-client/README.md

 **This Repo is currently in BETA.
 New features available in the v1 branch.**

+**Standard features will be added such as group chat, better interface and easy customization for self hosting chat server**

 ### Installation
 ```sh
 $ npm i -g tconv